S4NTH174UN9/LanaBot/README.md

      ![Screenshot of the web control interface](/assets/images/Control_Panel.png)

       ---
+   ### Usage Instructions

+      #### Prerequisites
+      1. Install the required libraries via Arduino Library Manager.
+      2. Configure WiFi credentials:
+         ```cpp
+         const char* ssid = "Your_SSID";
+         const char* password = "Your_Password";
+         ```
+      #### Setup
+      1. Upload the code to the ESP32 board using Arduino IDE.
+      > [!NOTE]
+      > connect IO0 with the ground and press the reset button.
+ESP32 will send "Waiting for download..." to the serial monitor
+      2. Connect the hardware components as in the schematics
+      > [!WARNING]
+      > Hardwares must be disconnected while the code is uploading
+      3. Access the web interface
+         - Connect to the bot's WiFi network (`Kame Control`).
+         - Open the browser and navigate to <http://192.168.4.1>.

 ## Future Improvements
 - Implement animations on the OLED display for a livelier and more engaging robot.